HarshitKhantwal/MovieRush/README.md

 ### About Project

 This project was made using React library , to style the web page CSS was used.
 This website allows user to look up any movie online.
 Searching and fetching is carried out through API calls to imdob.
-Which returns a response during the fetch period these results are then shown  in format of card components to the user.
+Which returns a response during the fetch period, these results are then shown  in format of card components to the user.